COSC1127-AI/pacman-contest-cluster/README.md

 ## MODIFYING THE CONTEST GAME

-The code implementing a game simulator between two players is located in `contest/` as a _git submodule_ from [pacman-contest-3](https://github.com/AI4EDUC/pacman-contest-3) repository.
+The code implementing a game simulator between two players is located in `contest/` as a _git submodule_ from [pacman-contest-agent](https://github.com/AI4EDUC/pacman-contest-agent) repository, which also serves as an empty agent template.

 As of 2019, that code runs under Python 3.x.
 The game simulator for Python 2.7 is kept in repository [pacman-contest-27](https://github.com/AI4EDUC/pacman-contest-27/) repository.